huggingface/dataset-viewer/docs/source/duckdb_cli_sql.md

 ```
 Finally, lets hightlight some of the DuckDB functions used in this section:
 - `DESCRIBE`, returns the table schema
-- `USING SAMPLE`,
+- `USING SAMPLE`, samples are used to randomly select a subset of a dataset.
-- `BAR`, Draw a band whose width is proportional to (x - min) and equal to width characters when x = max. width defaults to 80.
+- `BAR`, draws a band whose width is proportional to (x - min) and equal to width characters when x = max. width defaults to 80.
-- `string[begin:end]`, Extract a string using slice conventions.
+- `string[begin:end]`, extracts a string using slice conventions.
 Missing begin or end arguments are interpreted as the beginning or end of the list respectively.
 Negative values are accepted.
-- `regexp_replace`, If string contains the regexp pattern, replaces the matching part with replacement
+- `regexp_replace`, if string contains the regexp pattern, replaces the matching part with replacement
 - `LENGTH`, gets the number of characters in string

 <Tip>